by Dr. Will Cole

 1. Thyroid problems

-Every cell of your body needs your thyroid to be healthy and work at full capacity.
-And thyroid hormone imbalances have been shown to cause inflammatory-immune responses.
+Thyroid hormone imbalances have been shown to cause inflammatory-immune responses.
 Your thyroid works by receiving the proper messages from the brain through the hypothalamic-pituitary-thyroid (HPT) axis, so if your hypothalamus is inflamed, it causes dysfunction in the brain-thyroid axis.
 The end result?
 A vicious cycle of inflammation.

 2. Adrenal fatigue